pyeve/eve/docs/config.rst

                                 Use this when the resource shares the database collection with other resources but their documents should not be taken into account when evaluating the uniqueness of the field.
+When used in a resource without datasource filter, this rule behaves like ``unique``.

 ``data_relation``               Allows to specify a referential integrity rule
                                 that the value must satisfy in order to